The Melbourne Journal of International Law (MJIL) is Australia’s premier peer-reviewed international law journal.

 All submissions must be fully referenced (footnotes are not included in word counts) and be relevant for an international audience of legal academics, students, policymakers and practitioners.

-MJIL's submission process has several steps.
 The Editors review every manuscript which is received and make a decision, on the basis of a number of considerations, as to whether the submission will be sent to referees.
 The Editors endeavour to notify authors of their decision on whether to proceed with the refereeing process within two weeks of receiving a submission.
-Not every submission received by MJIL is sent to referees.
+Although MJIL does not require exclusive submission, the Editors will not consider pieces that have been accepted or published elsewhere.

-Submissions which proceed past the initial stage go through a double-blind peer review process in which they are reviewed by at least two experts in the subject area of the submission.
+All articles, case notes and commentaries published in MJIL undergo a double blind refereeing process, involving at least two experts in that area of law.
 The Editors make a decision as to whether to proceed with publication on the basis of the reports received from referees.
 Although MJIL endeavours to provide authors with a timely decision on whether their submission will proceed to publication, the referee process can take time, particularly if the referees suggest publication of a manuscript with minor or major changes.

 If a manuscript is sent to referees, MJIL suggests that authors allow 8–10 weeks for a decision from the date the Editors receive the manuscript and completed Publication Policy.